metaplex-foundation/sugar/README.md

 - simplified build and installation procedures taking advantage of `cargo` package management, including a binary distributable package ready to use;
 - robust error handling and validation of inputs, including improvements to config and cache files, leading to more informative error messages.

-> **Note:** This is an alpha release of Sugar.
+> **Note:** This is a beta release of Sugar.
 Use at your own risk.
 The current version supports only systems running macOS, Linux, or another Unix-like OS.

 ## Installation